-These Camp Rising Sun alums embody the values of leadership, excellence, and commitment to social justice across a variety of fields and disciplines.
+In addition to studying sciences, these three Camp Rising Sun alums embody the values of leadership, excellence, and commitment to social justice across a variety of fields and disciplines.
 We congratulate them on all of their achievements and wish them well in their future endeavors!

-Please read on below to meet the scholars:
+Please read on below to meet the Scholars:

 Elizabeth Doss (CRS '17)